zef-dev/convoworks-core/README.md

 * It handles communication layer with connected platforms
 * It highly relies on PSRs and own interface definitions, so it can be used with any PHP application.

-## Beta period

-Please note that the Convoworks is currently in beta phase and it is planned to be released in March 2021.
-In a meanwhile, we will have several releases and some of them could have breaking changes.

 ## Overview